dipankardas011/dipankardas-portfolio/content/diary/Jan24.md

 description = "Let's talk about my January 2024"
 +++

+# Date 2024-01-11
+* cncf green review PR triage
+* a lot of learning about resnet in deeplearning
+* created a small chat with lanchain and ollama llama2
+* DSA problem

 # Date 2024-01-10
 * learn about actually how the convolutionaly neural network works
 * ksctl aws pr triage